 XIV.
-Professional Services Coordinated with a Non-Contracting Provider

-When a contracting provider uses a non-contracting provider (either in or out-of-state) to perform one or more professional services (e.g., professional component, technical component or other technology utilized in the performance of a service), the contracting provider who ordered the service(s) must bill BCBSKS for all services rendered by the non-contracting provider.
+Professional Services Coordinated with a Non-Contracting Provider technology utilized in the performance of a service), the contracting provider who ordered the service(s) must bill BCBSKS for all services rendered by the non-contracting provider.
 If the non-contracting provider bills the member or BCBSKS, the contracting provider will be required to ensure the member is held harmless.